-During the current Covid 19 pandemic I am offering telephone or online sessions.
+During the current Covid 19 pandemic I am working online (or I can offer telephone sessions).

 I specialise in working with couples and relationships, providing a safe space in which to explore difficulties, problems and anxieties and work with you both to understand and solve them.
 I also work with individuals who are struggling to manage and understand unwanted or unhelpful feelings and patterns of behaviour with a view to becoming more able to make different choices in the future.
 The quality of the relationship that develops between therapist and client is our key therapeutic tool.
 My approach is broadly psychodynamic - so I believe that our past experience has an impact on how we feel and behave now, and that it can influence us in ways we are not always aware of.
 Making links between past experience and current behaviour and beginning to make sense of what may lie beneath can be helpful in managing difficulties in the present.
 Long standing issues take time to explore and although a focused piece of short term work can be really helpful, many people want to work in a longer term, more open ended way.
 We can discuss this when we meet and at intervals as we work together.